Ceres Power (LON:CWR) Trading Up 18.9% – Here’s Why

-Ceres Power (LON:CWR – Get Free Report) last posted its quarterly earnings data on Friday, September 26th.
+Ceres Power (LON:CWR – Get Free Report) last posted its earnings results on Friday, September 26th.
 The company reported GBX (10.14) earnings per share (EPS) for the quarter.
-Ceres Power had a negative return on equity of 22.96% and a negative net margin of 101.69%.
-As a group, equities research analysts anticipate that Ceres Power Holdings plc will post -12.4426979 earnings per share for the current fiscal year.
+Ceres Power had a negative net margin of 101.69% and a negative return on equity of 22.96%.
+As a group, research analysts expect that Ceres Power Holdings plc will post -12.4426979 EPS for the current fiscal year.

 About Ceres Power